rust-project-primer/book/src/measure/readme.md

 Here are some examples for properties that you might want to measure over time, and why they might be critical to a project.
-Every project is different, and not all proprties might be of equal importance.
+Every project is different, and not all properties might be of equal importance.
 Setting up and maintaining measurement pipelines takes time, so you should choose the properties you optimize for wisely.